mattwalmsley/financial-modelling/quantitative/documentation/programming/python_basics.md

 #### Explicit Line Continuation

 Python uses the backslash `\` character to explicitly continue a statement onto the next line.
-This is useful when a statement is long but does not fit into the implicit categories (like when you're outside of parentheses or brackets).
+This is useful when a statement is long but does not fit into the implicit categories (like when outside of parentheses or brackets).

 ```python
 total = 1 + 2 + 3 + \